SamaraneGabriel/Rust-/README.md

 # Rust-
-This repository is dedicated to the learning of the Rust language!
+This repository is dedicated to the study and learning of the Rust language!